How to Spot Content Theft on Social Media and Elsewhere

 - No name of blog author or journalist to be found

-- A Google search for the title or a sentence in the first paragraph will show several identical submissions on social sites like Digg and Mixx as well as several sites with the same title or sentence
+- A Google search for the title or a sentence in the first paragraph will show several identical shares on social sites as well as several sites with the same title or sentence

-- Site submitted to social media numerous times already, by the user or group of people, often users with no avatar or real identity
+- Site promoted on social media numerous times already, by the user or group of people, often users with no avatar or real identity

 - Spelling errors in the description